rekredhead/youtube-crime-news-collector/README.md

 # Warning
 - There can only be 100 API requests per day.
 Currently, the tool makes 31 requests so the tool can only be used 2 times a day at maximum
+- The tool also gets data for upto 3 pages (since the API uses pagination) per search parameter (only for channel searches)

 # Setup
 - Clone this repository